Arapahoe Basin Burns Keystone In Race To Be First To Open

-(CBS4) — Hours after Keystone announced it would be the first resort in North America to open for the ’19-’20 season — for the first time in decades — Arapahoe Basin pulled a fast one and opened Friday — for two hours.
+(CBS4) — Hours after Keystone announced it would be the first ski resort in North America to open for the ’19-’20 season, for the first time in decades, Arapahoe Basin pulled a fast one and opened Friday — for two hours.

 Keystone Resort is opening Saturday.
 Keystone hasn’t been the first Front Range ski area to open since 1997, and it hasn’t opened in October since 2001.